 When it comes to ARMS, the initial interest rate set itself is at least 1% less than that of fixed-rate, which might make a significant difference in the long run.
 Even with the wavering in the market rates, depending on your intervals, the change might affect you only after 5 or 10 years; by then you will be able to save substantially.
 If you are hoping to move or sell the property within the first decade this seems to be the better choice.

 Mortgage lenders have different loan periods.
 Often it is mostly either 15 or 30 years.
 A 15-year loan might have a lower interest rate but will have higher monthly payments.
 For a 30-year loan, with lower monthly instalments, you will have to pay more interest as it is for double the duration.
 Deciding which is the right one for you will depend entirely on your affordability and financial circumstances.
-Discuss the scope with your mortgage broker to know how to proceed.
+Discuss the scope with your financial broker to know how to proceed.

 Will Your Financial Situation Change?